preetiyadav12/shareToTeams/README.md

 # Problem Statement

-Organizations want to embed Microsoft Teams chat into 3rd party applications at the entity level (ex: purchase order, resource request, help desk ticket)
+Organizations want to share messages into teams

 ## Key Requirements

-The goal is to investigate and build a sample app that features embedded chat control that syncs with Teams group chats.
+The goal is to investigate and build a sample app that features share to teams control that syncs with Teams group chats.
 Key requirements are:

 • Ability to initiate a group chat with team members